JiaweiZhuang/xESMF/doc/why.rst

 Also, traditional interpolation algorithms are typically based on piecewise polynomials ("splines").
-While being highly accurate in terms of error convergence, they often lack desired physical properties such as conservation (total mass should be conserved) and motononicity (air density cannot go negative).
+While being highly accurate in terms of error convergence, they often lack desired physical properties such as conservation (total mass should be conserved) and monotonicity (air density cannot go negative).

 For emerging new grid types
 ---------------------------